 Imagine for a moment that you are sitting in a room with someone carrying a loaded gun, and you happen to be unarmed.
 That person may not harbor any ill will toward you or have any intention of shooting you.
 But it's hard to ignore the reality that the other person does have the power, and it's accordingly hard to be completely natural, completely at ease.
 The power dynamic is unequal, and that doesn't make us comfortable. -- from Managing Up, AMACOM, New York

-While it may not be as dangerous as a gun, at least in the short term, the power your advisor holds over you can still keep the relationship out of balance.
+While it may not be as dangerous as a gun, at least in the short term, the power your adviser holds over you can still keep the relationship out of balance.
 Do you feel helpless in dealing with this difference in power?

 Well, you aren't.
 That, anyway, is the conclusion of the authors of Managing Up.
 While it may take many years before your present boss considers you his equal, there are things you can do today that will help equalize many of the factors that lead to stress in the relationship.